 - ⅓ cup pecans or walnuts

-- Preheat oven to 350 degrees and grease one 12-cup muffin pan with cooking spray or use cupcake liners.
+- Preheat oven to 350°F and line a 12-cup muffin pan with paper or silicone cupcake liners.

-- In a bowl mix together oatmeal, flaxseed, pumpkin pie spice, baking powder and salt.
+- In a bowl mix together oats, flaxseed, pumpkin pie spice, baking powder and salt.

-- In a large bowl whisk together pumpkin, egg whites, vanilla, coconut oil and stevia until combined.
+- In a large bowl whisk together pumpkin, egg whites, vanilla, coconut oil and maple syrup until combined.

 - Dump dry ingredients into wet ingredients; mix well.
 Pour in almond milk and stir until combined.

-- Gently stir in your mix-ins (pecans, walnuts, raisins, chocolate chips).
+- Gently stir in your mix-ins (pecans, walnuts, raisins or chocolate chips).

 - Scoop mixture evenly into muffin cups using a ½ cup measuring cup.
 Batter should fill 9-10 muffin cups.

-- Store cups in a sealed ziplock bag in the refrigerator (for a week or so) or freezer (for 2-3 months).
+- Store cups in an airtight container in the refrigerator (for a week) or freezer (for 2-3 months).
 If you freeze them, thaw overnight in the fridge and reheat in a toaster oven or microwave for 30 seconds the next morning.

 - To serve, I like to cut them in half, reheat in the toaster oven and spread on a layer of almond butter.
 They can also be eaten at room temperature or straight from the fridge.
 They’re tasty at pretty much any temperature!